boredazfcuk/docker-icloudpd/README.md

 ## VOLUME CONFIGURATION

 It also requires a named volume mapped to /config.
 This is where is stores the authentication cookie.
-Without it, it lose the cookie information each time the container is recreated.
+Without it, it will lose the cookie information each time the container is recreated.
 It will download the photos to the "/home/${USERNAME}/iCloud" photos directory.
 You need to create a bind mount into the container at this point.

 I also have a failsafe built in.
 The launch script will look for a file called .mounted in the "/home/${USERNAME}/iCloud" folder.
 If this file is not present, it will not sync with iCloud.
 This is so that if the underlying disk/volume/whatever gets unmounted, sync will not occur.
 This prevents the script from filling up the root volume if the underlying volume isn't mounted for whatever reason.
 This file **MUST** be created manually and sync will not start without it.